 H3: Core AI techniques (NLP, embeddings, topic modeling, ranking)

-For more on building an AI-driven curation strategy, see How to Create AI-Driven Content Curation Strategies in LMS and practical workflow ideas in Building a Robust AI-driven Content Strategy for Enterprise.
+For more on building an AI-driven curation strategy, see [How to Create AI-Driven Content Curation Strategies in LMS] and practical workflow ideas in [Building a AI-driven Content Strategy for Enterprise].

 H3: Tool selection and evaluation checklist